hannobraun/fornjot/experiments/2025-12-03/README.md

 ## About

-This document presents a new architecture that could solve the problems that previous experiments have failed to address.
-So far, this only exists as a concept.
-I may or may not turn this into a full experiment.
+This experiment prototypes a new architecture that could solve the problems that previous experiments have failed to address.
+It is packaged as a single application, which you can run with `cargo run`.

 ## Context